pfgithub/threadimgui/packages/zimgui/backends/ios/README.md

 make all run
 ```

+TODO make it possible to specify which simulator to run with

 # notes:

 - is it possible to use build-exe with this and have the entrypoint in zig?